 That story deeply resonates with me.
 We’re each responsible for contributing and setting an example for others.
 Each of us is so small compared to the immensity of nature, and yet together the impact we can make is huge.

 I do my part as the little colibri by helping people get back in touch with nature.
-As a guide and host, I’m very simple, very direct, and in love with everything.
+As a host, I’m very simple, very direct, and in love with everything.
 Smell the thyme!
 Look how the sun shines through the leaves!
 Feel the wind on your face!
 So often, we become disconnected from the world around us.
 We turn nature into an object that either gets in our way or that we take advantage of.
 This leads to distress and feelings of isolation.
 I hope to revitalize people and show them a different way.
 I deeply love and respect my guests, and I try to transmit to them my zest for life and my appreciation of Mother Earth.
 It’s very natural for me, and I think it works!